gabehafemann/dataviz/final-project-part-one.md

 # Method and medium
 > In a few sentences, you should document how you plan on completing your final project.

 I plan on making an ESRI story map because I think they flow nicely and allow for a wide variety of styles to be incorporated.
+I liked the way Melida's was framed out as a good opportunity to very naturally intersperse personal elements with quantitative data visualization.

 ## References
 _List any references you used here._